Coaching Skills Inventory

 Ken Phillips is founder and CEO of Phillips Associates, a consulting and publishing company, with expertise in performance management and measurement and evaluation of learning.
 He has more than 30 years experience designing learning instruments and assessments and has authored more than a dozen published learning instruments.
 He regularly speaks to American Society for Training and Development (ASTD) groups and university classes.
 Since 2008, he has spoken at the ASTD International Conference on topics related to measurement and evaluation of learning.

 Prior to pursuing a Ph.D. in the combined fields of organization behavior and educational administration at Northwestern University, Mr. Phillips held management positions with two colleges and two national corporations.
 In addition, he has written articles that have appeared in T+D magazine, Training Today, and HR.com.
-He is a contributing author to three books.
 Mr. Phillips earned the Certified Professional in Learning and Performance (CPLP) credential from the national ASTD.